kirilligum/nearai-useful-agents-hackathon-2025/README.md

 see [https://app.near.ai/evaluations](https://app.near.ai/evaluations) agent `8c5f182867abaeb61756c63da5f4fd30cc84ddfc907bb158d45773e1f7c8662d/ttc-kirill-wait-0/0.0.1` scoring 77% on mmlu100

-our thinking model beats o3-mini-high and can solve
+our thinking model beats o3-mini-high and can solve. from GPQA Diamond dataset, question 71

 ```
 For multi-Higgs-doublet models, do the Breit-Weigner corrections of the Oblique Parameters provide a better constraint on New Physics than the Original Oblique Parameters?